Scancheck/bot/README.md

 ### Invite bot to your server
 Unfortunately this is not currently viable as bot is still very much a work in progress, although it is a future goal to make the bot public.
-If you *really* want, contact [@ShiftyWizard#4823 or @arboreal#4200](http://discord.gg/YKbEgNp "Click to join Arboreal's Discord Server") and we may be able to figure something out.
+If you *really* want, contact [@ShiftyWizard#4823, @arboreal#4200 @badmotherforker#0098](http://discord.gg/YKbEgNp "Click to join Arboreal's Discord Server") and we may be able to figure something out.

 ## Dependencies
 ---